GI_Forum 2018 - me | places | spaces

 Almost 1,000 participants from 35 countries could choose from 17 sessions, 4 workshops and 7 special sessions in GI_Forum alone.
 Many of these participants are young researchers gathering their first conference participation, presentation and journal publication experiences.

-GI_Forum 2017, the 11th annual conference along with its sister conference, AGIT, was held at the University of Salzburg, Austria.
-It was organized by the University of Salzburg, under the coordination of the Department of Geoinformatics – Z_GIS and in cooperation with the GIScience Commission of the Austrian Academy of Sciences.
+GI_Forum 2018, the 12th annual conference along with its sister conference, AGIT, was held at the University of Salzburg, Austria.
+It was organised by the University of Salzburg, under the coordination of the Department of Geoinformatics – Z_GIS and in cooperation with the GIScience Commission of the Austrian Academy of Sciences.

-GI_Forum publishes high quality original research across the transdisciplinary field of Geographic Information Science (GIScience).
+GI_Forum publishes high quality original research across the transdisciplinary field of Geographic Information Science (GIScience) in two issues annually.
 The journal provides a platform for dialogue among GI-Scientists and educators, technologists and critical thinkers in an ongoing effort to advance the field and ultimately contribute to the creation of an informed GISociety.
 Submissions concentrate on innovation in education, science, methodology and technologies in the spatial domain and their role towards a more just, ethical and sustainable science and society.
-GI_Forum implements the policy of open access publication after a double-blind peer review process through a highly international team of seasoned scientists for quality assurance.
+GI_Forum implements the policy of open access publication following a double-blind peer review process through an international team of established scientists and field experts for quality assurance.
 Special emphasis is put on actively supporting young scientists through formative reviews of their submissions.
-Only English language contributions are published.
+Only English language contributions are considered for publication.